 The first is Shiloh.
 During my second year out of vet school, the old, beloved mare couldn’t eat for two weeks after my boss floated her teeth with hand floats.

 About five years later, there was Mariah, who for some strange reason kept breaking her teeth.
 It seemed every few months I’d be called out and find yet another of her molars broken.
 We were at a loss as to how she was doing it.

 Next was Roulette, who was so mouth-shy that no one could get near her with a dewormer.
-When I floated her teeth, I found the smelliest, rotten broken tooth in her upper molars.
+When I floated her teeth, a process part of horse dentistry, I found the smelliest, rotten broken tooth in her upper molars.
 I can only imagine the constant tooth pain she was in.